simoncozens/crowbar/README.md

 OpenType features can be specified from the drawer on the right hand side.
 Crowbar lists all of the features defined in your font.
 Clicking once on a feature name will force a feature on; clicking again will force it off; clicking a third time will restore it to the default.
 You can also choose the clustering level from the drawer which will affect how clusters of glyphs are coloured.

+Quick tip: If you set the environment variable `FONTTOOLS_LOOKUP_DEBUGGING=1` before running fontmake, Crowbar will also tell you the name and source location of all the lookups that get processed.

 ## Technical details and Developing

 Crowbar is a [React](https://reactjs.org) JavaScript application.
 It uses [harfbuzzjs](https://github.com/harfbuzz/harfbuzzjs) for shaping; Harfbuzz is the leading open source text shaping engine and is representative of how text will appear in a conforming OpenType implementation.
 It also uses [opentype.js](https://opentype.js.org) to extract information from the OpenType font format.